apereo/cas/current/integration/ClearPass.md

 To enable single sign-on into some legacy application it may be necessary to provide them with the actual cleartext password.
 While such approach inevitably increases security risk, at times this may be a necessary evil in order to integrate applications with CAS.

+<div class="alert alert-warning"><strong>Usage Warning!</strong><p>ClearPass is turned off by default.
+No applications will be able to obtain the user credentials unless ClearPass is explicitly turned on by the below configuration.</p></div>

 ## Architecture
 A service may obtain cleartext credentials for an authenticated user by presenting a valid proxy ticket obtained specifically for the CAS cleartext extension service end-point that is ClearPass.
 Tickets issued for a ClearPass response are validated in the same way you would access a traditional proxied service.
 ClearPass ensures this by just being another CAS Client.
 Credentials are cached inside an Ehcache-backed map with support for encryption of the obtained password in memory.